Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Introduction

 \section{Introduction}

 Precision livestock farming offers the unprecedented opportunity to improve livestock management by switching the scale of observation from herds to individuals.
 The individualized monitoring with regard to animal behavior could provide rich and unique information on collective events related to the health, nutrition and welfare status of animals \citep{Hodgson1998-xy}.
 The feasibility for deployment of animal sensing and information systems on farms \citep{Andriamandroso2016-lr} has been enhanced recently by new developments in animal-borne sensors, advanced communication and processing technologies, enhanced data analytics and visualization techniques for easy inspection of animal behavior, including behavior events and activities, location and posture \citep{Berckmans2014-qk}.
-However, the operational requirements for such monitoring systems, primarily device portability, robustness and power, along with the computational cost and complexity of required algorithms often emerges as major bottlenecks for further technological progresses \citep{Stone2020-jl}.
+However, the operational requirements for such monitoring systems, primarily device portability, robustness and low power consumption often emerges as major bottlenecks for further technological progresses \citep{Stone2020-jl}.
+Some of these factors depend mainly on the application and the characteristics of the proposed algorithms to solve the task.
+As an example, algorithms with low computational cost are preferred for continuous feeding monitoring in ruminants.